makersacademy/chitter-challenge/README.md

 The Approach:
 ------

-* The creation of this app was driven by testing using capybara and rspec
+* The creation of this app was driven by testing using capybara and rspec.
-* Data Mapper and Postgres were used to store, save and recall, the data
+* Data Mapper and Postgres were used to store, save and recall, the data.
-* All posted tips are public but you have to be signed-up and logged-in to post a tip
+* All posted tips are public but you have to be signed-up and logged-in to post a tip.
 * Users sign-up to fitter with their email, password, name and a user name (e.g. sirgregor@theredkeep.com, Viper, The Mountain, sirgregor).
-* The username and email must be unique
+* The username and email must be unique.
-* Tips (posts to fitter) have the name of the user and their user handle
+* Tips (posts to fitter) have the name of the user and their user handle.
-* Bcrypt was used to secure the passwords
+* Bcrypt was used to secure the passwords.

 <p align="center"> Some more screenshots!</p>
 <p align="center"><img src='public/signing-up.png' width=800></p>